laradic-old/themes/README.md

 [![Goto Repository](http://img.shields.io/badge/goto-repo-orange.svg?style=flat-square)](https://github.com/laradic/themes)

-Version 0.2.0
+Version 0.3
 -----------

-**Laravel 5** package providing multi-theme inherited cascading support.
+**Laravel 5** package providing multi-theme inherited cascading support for views and assets.

-- **Easy and worry free setup** Laradic Themes does not conflict with the standard Laravel view system.
+- **Easy and worry free setup** Does not conflict with the standard Laravel view system.
-- **Template Languages** Works with PHP, Blade, Twig and any other engine.
+- **Template Languages** Works with PHP, Blade, Twig and any other view engine.
 - **Cascading & Inheritance** Themes are able to inherit all options from other themes, providing a smart and intuitive way to extend existing themes.
-- **Asset Management** Featuring: Dependable assets or asset groups, caching, minification, filters(scss, less, etc).
-Uses/extends kriswallsmith/assetic in the background.
+- **Asset Management** Dependable assets or asset groups with caching, minification, filters(scss, less, etc), etc.
-- **Navigation & Breadcrumbs** Extra navigation helper classes that can be used in your themes.
 - **And so much more**...